wangonya/wangonya.com/content/blog/click-commands-arguments.md

 ```

 We specify that `hello()` should expect an argument
-`person` to be passed in when it\'s called, and add a default
+`person` to be passed in when it's called, and add a default
-value so that it\'s ok to call the command without passing in the
+value so that it's ok to call the command without passing in the
 argument.

 Saving and running the app gives the following results: